-Imagine my surprise when someone explained peer to peer lending to me.
+Imagine my surprise when someone explained P2P lending to me.
 There I was, young and impressionable and someone I looked up to just explained how I could act like my own bank.
-He, of course, was talking about peer to peer lending and I was hooked.
+He, of course, was talking about P2P lending and I was hooked.

-In this article we’ll go over: peer to peer lending explained, how does it work, and how you can get involved with peer to peer lending investing.
+In this article we’ll go over: P2P lending explained, how does it work, and how you can get involved with peer to peer lending investing.

-Generally, when you need a loan you go to a bank and they look at your credit score (Don’t know your credit score? – Get your free credit score here), your previous transactions, your net worth, and a lot of other private information.
+Generally, when you need a personal loan you can apply at a bank and they look at your credit score, your previous transactions, your net worth, and a lot of other private information.
 Then they decide to give you money with interest or not.

 The investors get to act like the bank.

 Just as the name suggests, you have peers lending to peers.